Differential Motion Evolution for Fine-Grained Motion Deformation in Unsupervised Image Animation: Experiments

 \section{Experiments}

-We evaluate the performance of our proposed framework on three tasks: (1) Video reconstruction, where the source image and driving video contains the same object identity; (2) Motion transfer, where the source image and driving video hold different identities; (3) Model generality, where we test the models on externally extracted videos which are outside the scope of their training datasets.
-This section starts with datasets and metrics description, followed by comparisons with the current state of art works, and model ablation studies.
-We compare our model with three current state-of-the-art methods: FOMM \cite{Siarohin_2019_NeurIPS}, Articulated Animation \cite{Siarohin_2021_CVPR} and face-vid2vid \cite{Wang_2021_CVPR}.
-Extensive experiments consistently show that our model significantly outperforms the state-of-the-arts across different datasets with objects varying from human faces, human bodies to robots and cartoons, and is well-generalized to a wide range of out-of-scope datasets as well.
+We evaluate the performance of \texttt{DiME} over three different tasks: (1) Video reconstruction~(Sec.~\ref{sec: reconstruction}), where the source image and driving video contains the same object identity; (2) Image animation~(Sec.~\ref{sec: animation}), where the source image and driving video hold different identities; (3) Model generality~(Sec.~\ref{sec: generality}), where we test the models on videos containing \textit{novel} object categories that are not seen during training.
+We compare \texttt{DiME} with three current state-of-the-art methods: \texttt{FOMM} \cite{Siarohin_2019_NeurIPS}, Articulated Animation (\texttt{AA}) \cite{Siarohin_2021_CVPR} and \texttt{face-vid2vid} \cite{Wang_2021_CVPR}.
+We demonstrate that \texttt{DiME} significantly outperforms the state-of-the-arts across different datasets with varying object categories~(Sec.~\ref{sec: comparisons}), and generalizes well to a wide range of out-of-domain datasets~(Sec.~\ref{sec: generality}).